tonyb486/law-scripts/README.md

 `Usage: checkAnnot.py <PDF Files>`

 This script will check for the presence of a PDF annotation layer(highlights, etc.) in a PDF file, and echo the pages that have such a layer.
-I use it to check that I've successfully removed all annotations before I send a file for printing.  **WARNING: It may miss annotations that are flattend into the file**.
+I use it to check that I've successfully removed all annotations before I send a file for printing.
+It is also useful for finding pages that have annotations on them in many file and listing them to be flagged when printed out.  **WARNING: It may miss annotations that are flattend into the file**.

 Dependencies: Python (3.x), PyPDF2.